Antônia (footballer)

-Antônia Ronnycleide da Costa Silva (born 26 April 1994), simply known as Antônia, is a Brazilian professional footballer who plays as a centre-back or right-back for Spanish Primera División club Real Madrid and the Brazil women's national team.
+Antônia Ronnycleide da Costa Silva (born 26 April 1994), simply known as Antônia, is a Brazilian professional footballer who plays as a centre-back or right-back for Campeonato Brasileiro de Futebol Feminino Série A1 club Palmeiras and the Brazil national team.

 Club career

 Antônia has played for ABC FC, AA Ponte Preta, Grêmio Osasco Audax EC and EC Iranduba da Amazônia in Brazil and for Madrid CFF in Spain.

 On 24 June 2022, Antônia was announced at Levante.

 On 8 July 2024, Antônia was announced at Real Madrid.

 International career

-Antônia was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.
+Antônia was called up to the Brazil squad for the 2022 Copa América, which Brazil finished as winners.

-Antônia was called up to the Brazil squad for the 2023 FIFA Women's World Cup.
+Antônia was called up to the Brazil squad for the 2023 FIFA World Cup.

 On 1 February 2024, Antônia was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

 On 2 July 2024, Antônia was called up to the Brazil squad for the 2024 Summer Olympics.
 Antônia won a silver medal with Brazil at the 2024 Summer Olympics.